-Windows key E on your keyboard.
+TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key on your keyboard.
 Pressing the Windows key again returns you to the previous screen.

 After you set up and register the computer, HP recommends the following steps to get the most out of your smart investment: